jbloomlab/seqneut-pipeline/README.md

 ```
 default_process_plate_curvefit_params: &default_process_plate_curvefit_params
   frac_infectivity_ceiling: 1
-  fixtop: false
+  fixtop: [0.75, 1.0]
   fixbottom: 0
+  fixslope: [1, 3]
 ```

 The specific meaning of these curve-fitting parameters are as follows:

  - `frac_infectivity_ceiling`: ceiling to apply to all fraction infectivities before fitting curves.
 You may want to this to one to put a ceiling on all values >1.
 In principle, no values should be >1 in the absence of experimental noise.

- - `fixtop`: fix the top plateau of the neutralization curve.
-Typically you might either set to 1, or "false" if you want to let the top be a free parameter.
-In general, "false" is recommended.
+ - `fixtop`: how to set the top plateau of the neutralization curve.
+You can set it to:
+   - A list of length two specifying a reasonable range, such as `[0.75, 1.0]`, in which case the top is optimized within that range. **This is typically the recommended setting.**
+   - A fixed value to fix to a specific number, typically 1.
+This is recommended if you want to force all curves to have a top plateau of one.
+   - The value `false` if you want it to be a totally free parameter.
+This is not recommended as you can sometimes get spurious fits of a very large value when the data don't capture fully neutralization.

- - `fixbottom`: fix the bottom plateau of the neutralization curve to this value.
-Typically it should be 0 unless you have a good reason otherwise; set to "false" to make it a free parameter.
+ - `fixbottom`: how to set the bottom plateau of the neutralization curve to this value.
+Like `fixtop`, it can be a length-two list, a fixed value, or `false`.
+Typically you should set it to 0 unless you have a good reason otherwise.

+ - `fixslope`: how to set the slope of the neutralization curve.
+Like `fixtop`, it can be a length-two list, a fixed value, or `false`.
+If you don't know the "slope" of the neutralization curve, setting to `false` is a reasonable choice.
+However, in many cases it is preferable to set to a range that encompasses "reasonable" slopes.
+Note that what is "reasonable" will depend on the units of the concentration, but when they are serum dilutions a "reasonable" range is often `[1, 3]`.

 #### curvefit_qc
 This key defines some parameters on quality-control performed after the curve-fitting; viral-barcode / serum-replicate combinations that fail this QC are dropped.